-Capturing of the welfare effects of flood risk reduction projects and policies is crucial for carrying out the appropriate cost benefit analyses to inform those projects and policies that maximise economic efficiency while minimising flood risks.
-Even though costs of flood control initiatives are relatively easy to calculate, estimation of the economic benefits of flood risk reduction is a challenging task.
-This is due to the public good nature of improving flood controls, implying that there are no markets or market prices that could be used for the estimation of the economic benefits that would arise from such projects or policy changes.
+Economic valuation techniques are widely applied to inform policy making regarding decisions that involve environmental costs and benefits.
+These applications of economic theory are extremely useful since they can capture and estimate the benefits derived from the proposed policy changes.
+In our case, capturing the welfare effects of flood risk reduction, biodiversity increase and recreational river access is crucial for carrying out the appropriate cost benefit analyses to inform those projects and policies that maximise economic efficiency.
+Even though the costs of policies aimed to the aforementioned goals are relatively easy to calculate given specialized knowledge, the estimation of their economic benefits is a challenging task.
+This is due to the public good nature of improving these characteristics, since there are no markets or market prices that could be used for the estimation of the economic benefits that would arise from such projects or policy changes.
 Non-market valuation techniques, therefore, could be applied in order to estimate the economic benefits of flood risk reduction.

 In the existing literature on the valuation of flood risk reduction, a number of non-market valuation techniques have been employed.
 These include the contingent valuation method, the hedonic pricing method and the aversive behaviour method.
 Shabman and Stephenson (1996) compare the results of these methods, applied to the valuation of a flood risk reduction project in Roanoke, Virginia, USA.
-Brouwer and van Ek (2004) and

-Brouwer et al. (2007) employ integrated impact assessment methods to estimate the benefits of flood risk reduction in the Netherlands and Bangladesh respectively, and conduct cost benefit analyses for various flood alleviation projects.
+Brouwer and van Ek (2004) and Brouwer et al. (2007) employ integrated impact assessment methods to estimate the benefits of flood risk reduction in the Netherlands and Bangladesh respectively, and conduct cost benefit analyses for various flood alleviation projects.
 Ragkos et al. (2006) employ the contingent valuation method to estimate the value of flood control for the Zazari-Cheimaditida Wetland in Greece.